metio/terraform-provider-k8s/docs/resources/asdb_aerospike_com_aerospike_cluster_v1beta1.md

 Required:

-- `port` (String) Number or name of the port to access on the container.
+- `port` (Dynamic) Number or name of the port to access on the container.

 Optional: